-Phase 3 Projects - total budget up to \$2,000,000 for 3 to 5 years.
+Phase 3 Projects total budget up to \$2,000,000 for 3 to 5 years.

 Phase 3 projects combine established results and mature products from several components of the cyclic model.
-Such projects involve several diverse academic institutions, often bringing different kinds of expertise to the project.
-Evaluation activities are deep and broad, demonstrating the impact of the project's innovations on many students and faculty at a wide range of academic institutions.
+These projects should include an explicit discussion of the results and evidence produced by the work on which the proposed project is based.
+Such projects include a diversity of academic institutions and student populations.
+Evaluation activities are deep and broad, demonstrating the impact of the project s innovations on many students and faculty at a wide range of academic institutions.
 Dissemination and outreach activities that have national impact are an especially important element of Phase 3 projects, as are the opportunities for faculty to learn how to best adapt project innovations to the needs of their students and academic institutions.